MaxLeap/Docs/README.md

 ## What can I do with the Repository?

-* You can read and refer to the content
+* You can read and refer to the docs' content
 * You can make your [contribution](https://github.com/MaxLeap/Docs/blob/master/CONTRIBUTING.md) to the doc if you have any fixes or good ideas!
 * You can keep the documentation locally by cloning or downloading.